 Investments in other entities are recorded in other assets.
-Investments in other entities (generally less-than-20-percent-owned companies) are carried at cost less write-downs for declines in value that are judged to be other-than-temporary.
-Due to the economic downturn, Quantum recorded an impairment loss of \$4.7 million and \$4.9 million on its investments in other entities in the three and six months ended September 30, 2001, respectively.
+Investments in those entities in which Quantum owns less than 20%, or is unable to exert significant influence, are carried at cost less write-downs for declines in value that are judged to be other-than-temporary.
+Investments in entities in which Quantum owns more than 20%, or is able to exert significant influence, are accounted for under the equity method.
+Due to the economic downturn, Quantum recorded an impairment loss of \$3.2 million and \$7.9 million on its investments in other entities in the three and nine months ended December 30, 2001, respectively.
 Quantum may incur additional charges on these investments in the future.
+As at December 30, 2001, Quantum had total investments in other entities of \$38.2 million.